Arizona prosecutor says Uber not criminally liable in crash

 PRESCOTT, Ariz.
-(AP) — An Arizona prosecutor has determined Uber is not criminally liable in a deadly crash last year involving a self-driving vehicle in a Phoenix suburb.
+(AP) — An Arizona prosecutor has determined that Uber is not criminally liable in a crash last year in which one of its self-driving SUV fatally struck a pedestrian in suburban Phoenix.

-The prosecutor said an investigation found that a video of the collision does not accurately depict the events that occurred.
-The case was referred back to the Tempe Police Department for further investigation.
+But it’s not known whether prosecutors are considering charges against the driver in the March 18 crash in Tempe that was first fatality in the country involving a self-driving vehicle.

-Video of the March 2018 crash shows a woman getting hit as she’s pushing a bicycle from a darkened area onto a street.
+Yavapai County Attorney Sheila Polk, whose office in central Arizona was asked to review the investigation, said in a letter released Tuesday that her office was returning the case back to prosecutors in metro Phoenix to determine whether to file criminal charges.
+Calls left late Tuesday afternoon at the offices of Polk and Maricopa County Attorney Bill Montgomery weren’t immediately returned.

 Most Read Business Stories